-Wnen your reimbursement request has been approved by your Grant Manager, you will receive an email with a link to download the approved invoice.
+When your reimbursement request has been approved by your Grant Manager, you will receive an email with a link to download the approved invoice.

 Log into the DC Vedor Portal (E-Invoicing) https://vendorportal.dc.gov/Account/Login Create an invoice and upload your approved invoice as the source document.
-Be sure to have registered in the DC Vendor Portal at https://vendorportal.dc.gov/Account/Login.
+You will see a Purchase Order (PO) number when you create a new invoice in ZoomGrants.
+The PO will display on the invoice cover sheet.